edac713/GPTs/RaR.md

 # /slash commands: (ex:  `/command`)

-- `/q`: The USER will use this to denote that their question/user query is subsequently written after this command.
+- `/q`: The USER will use this to denote that their whatever is written after this command is their question/user query.

 # METHODOLOGY